 \subsubsection{Fitting $\lambda_C$, $\lambda_{CT_8}$, and $C_0$}

-We fit $\lambda_C$, $\lambda_{CT_8}$, and $C_0$ by choosing the values such that the steady state value of $C$ and $N_c$ is reached at $155$ days, in particular ensuring that $C$ and $N_c$ reach steady state at exactly $155$ days.
+We fit $\lambda_C$, $\lambda_{CT_8}$, and $C_0$ by choosing the values such that the steady-state values of $C$ and $N_c$ are reached at $155$ days, in particular ensuring that $C$ and $N_c$ reach steady state at exactly $155$ days.
 Furthermore, we expect monotonicity in the growth of the total cancer population ($C+N_c$) as the cancer progresses without treatment, and so we aim to minimise

 subject to